null

 Complete Your System

-• PVC Primer: Critical for softening the PVC to ensure a permanent solvent weld.
+• PVC Primer: Mandatory for softening the plastic to create a permanent weld.

 Related Resources